David-OConnor/stm32-hal/README.md

 Pre-release.
 Currently supports F3, L4, and L5, and H7.

 PRs encouraged.
-Documenting each step using reference manual is encouraged, but not required.
+Documenting each step using reference manuals is encouraged, but not required.